 Thanks for the post!
 I’ll definitely keep the blazer in mind, and according to the weather it’s supposed to be cool on friday, so the jeans will workposted over 3 years ago

 Why would a dress or a skirt be a nono?

 Little shops are usually less corporate and actually look for ppl with confidence and edge, with a hands-on attitude.
 Of course I have no idea what kinds of places you will be going to…I just assume it’s boutiques and not offices?

 Yup, mostly botiques, and little shops downtown.
 I didn’t want to rule skirts and dresses out because that’s what I mostly wear and feel comfortable in anyway.
-Thanks guys!posted about 3 years ago
+Thanks guys!posted over 3 years ago

 I don’t think there’s anything wrong with skirts, as long as you’re not showing too much leg—it would be just as informal as a pair of jeans anyway.
 If you want to wear a particular skirt and you’re iffy about the length, wear tights underneath.

 I’m sure you were going to, but bring a folder with printouts of your resume—some places (especially small boutiques) don’t have application forms and expect you to provide a resume.

 good luck with the job hunt!
 I’m trying to get my friend a job, and together we’ve applied to over 100 places for her in the past three months.
 She’s had two unsuccessful interviews.
 We both attend a top university, but because she focused on school, she has no job experience and it’s biting her in the a** now :(.